Photo by Innerbody Research

 Check out this slow-motion video of all three of those delay sprays in action:

 Promescent offers what our testers found to be the most useful pattern — not too broad, not too straight.
 Hims’ pattern was a little too broad, making it harder to aim and more likely that you’d end up missing parts of your penis and potentially wasting spray.
-You can also see a bit of liquid drip down from the Hims nozzle at the end of each spray, which can easily drop onto your spraying hand.
-This wasted spray also may be behind the fact that our testers found Hims spray to be slightly less effective than Promescent, despite the fact that Promescent actually manufactures Hims’ spray, and the ingredient lists between the two companies are identical.
+You can also see a bit of liquid drip down from the Hims nozzle at the end of each spray, which could easily drop onto your spraying hand.
+This wasted spray also may be a reason why our testers found Hims spray to be slightly less effective than Promescent, despite the fact that Promescent actually manufactured Hims’ spray, and the ingredient lists between the two companies were identical while that Hims product was still available.

 Meanwhile, VigRX has the opposite problem; its nozzle releases a single straight-line stream that’s easy to aim but too forceful, causing a bit of backsplash.